jmadinlab/habtools/cran-comments.md

 ## v1.0.1
 Changes since the previous cran submission:
-- Rugosity and sphericity are not misspelled.
+- Confirm that "rugosity"" and "sphericity"" are not misspelled.